wazuh/wazuh-documentation/source/cloud-service/getting-started/access-wazuh-wui.rst

 Next steps
 ----------

-Your Wazuh Cloud environment is ready, and you can install a Wazuh agent on every endpoint to be monitored.
-To learn how to install agents, check the :ref:`Register agents <cloud_register_agents>` section.
+Your Wazuh Cloud environment is ready, and you can install the Wazuh agent on the endpoint you want to monitor.
+Check out the :ref:`Enroll agents <cloud_register_agents>` section to learn how to install agents.